Apple Strudel

 buttering first sheet of phyllo

 Wet and wring out a clean dishtowel.
-Have the melted butter nearby with a brush.
+Have a small bowl of melted butter nearby with a brush.
 Unroll the phyllo and cover it with the plastic wrap from the package or a sheet of wax paper, followed by the damp towel; keep it covered as you work so it doesn’t dry out.

 Place 1 phyllo sheet on a clean work surface with the long side facing you.
 Brush the sheet with melted butter.